how2kritin/transformers-for-arithmetic/Report.md

 The model achieved the highest in-distribution character accuracy (99.52%).

-While it still struggled with full sequence accuracy on the generalization set, it showed modest improvements in character-level accuracy.
+While it still struggled with full sequence accuracy on the generalization set, it showed slight improvements in character-level accuracy.

-This suggests deeper networks can better learn the patterns within the training distribution but still face challenges with systematic generalization.
+This suggests deeper networks can better learn the patterns within the training distribution but still face challenges with proper generalization.

 ### General findings

+All my changes improved accuracy for in-distribution sequence lengths, though this is not what we want.
+We still want a good, generalizable model.

 In general, deeper and wider networks provided better in-distribution performance, but this was at the cost of training time and potentially increased overfitting as well.